Romanian leu: Third leu

 Coins were first issued in 1952 in denominations of 1, 3, 5, 10, 25, and 50 bani, with aluminum bronze for 1, 3, and 5 bani, and cupronickel for 10, 25, and 50 bani.
-These coins featured the state arms and name "Republica Populara Româna".
+These coins featured the state arms and name "Republica Populară Romînă".

 In 1960, a new series of coins was issued in denominations of 5, 15, & 25 bani and 1 and 3 lei struck in nickel-plated steel.
-Starting in 1966, the name on all coins was changed to "Republica Socialista Romania" following the ascent of Nicolae Ceaușescu, though all pre-1966 coins of these denominations remained valid.
-In 1975, the composition of 5 and 15 ban coins was changed to aluminum, and the 25 bani followed suit in 1982.
-In 1978, an aluminum 5 leu coin was introduced.
+Starting in 1966, the name on all coins was changed to "Republica Socialistă România" following the ascent of Nicolae Ceaușescu, though all pre-1966 coins of these denominations remained valid.
+In 1975, the composition of 5 and 15 bani coins was changed to aluminum, and the 25 bani followed suit in 1982.
+In 1978, an aluminum 5 lei coin was introduced.
 These denominations remained in use until 1991, particularly the 5 lei, following the lifting of state-mandated exchange rates and price controls.

 In 1991, a new coin series with post-communist iconography and new valuations was released in denominations of 1, 5, 10, 20, 50, and 100 lei.
-These coins gradually lost value with inflation, and a new series was introduced in 1998 with an aluminum-magnesium alloy 500 leu and 1,000 and 5,000 leu coins in 2000.
+These coins gradually lost value with inflation, and a new series was introduced in 1998 with an aluminum-magnesium alloy 500 lei and 1,000 and 5,000 lei coins in 2000.

 Fourth leu

 The coins that are currently in circulation are one ban, made of brass-plated steel; five bani, made of copper-plated steel; ten bani in nickel-plated steel; and fifty bani in nickel brass.
 These were first introduced into circulation in 2005 with the fourth revaluation and are all currently valid.

-There are six 50 bani commemorative circulating coins made in 2010, 2011, 2012, 2014, 2015 and 2016.
+There are twelve 50 bani commemorative circulating coins made in 2010, 2011, 2012, 2014, 2015, 2016, 2017, 2018 and 2019.

 The current coins of the Romanian leu are by any objective standards of functional austere design, surpassing in lack of decoration even the plainest Communist-era predecessors.

 The one ban coin was rarely seen and not in demand by either banks or many retailers; the 'situation' has changed and the coin is not uncommonly found (as of 2015).
 Supermarkets continue habitually to advertise prices such as 9.99 (lei), and frequently price goods to the precise ban such as 9,47; indeed, as of 2014, very few of the prices displayed at the Carrefour online site (for example) display prices to the nearest 5 or 10 bani.
 In practice, many retailers round totals to the nearest 5 or 10 bani for cash payments, or even whole leu, although (inter)national supermarket chains generally give exact change.
 For card payments the exact amount (not rounded) is always charged.
 The reversion to single ban pricing (and change giving) is perhaps due to the (effective) government drive for shops/businesses to give a receipt, an accurate bon fiscal (to avoid tax evasion) for every transaction.
 Official notices must be prominently displayed in all shops/restaurants that an accurate receipt must be given.